hunterp/battleship/README.md

 # Battleship

-Implementation of a Battleship board
+Implementation of a Battleship board, uses a sparse hash to store locations of boats.

 ## Dependencies
+* `bundler` for Dependency management
-Depends on `minitest` only for tests, install with `bundle install`
+* `minitest` for tests.
+Install with `bundle install`

 ## Tests
-Run tests with `bundle exec ruby test/test_boat.rb`
+Run tests with `bundle exec ruby test/test_boat.rb`.
+The board class remains untested.

 ## Playing a game

-Run `ruby battleship.rb` to run through a sample game.
+Run `ruby src/battleship.rb` to run through a sample game.

 Here's the output: